jkozik/signalwireagendsdk/README.md

 This worked, but I didn't pretty print it.

 ## Provision the URL into SignalWire
-The URL used in the above test needs to be provisioned into the SignalWire `Phone Number` -> `Handle Calls Using` as `a SWML Script`.
+The URL used in the above test needs to be provisioned into the SignalWire.
+From the dashboard, select on the left hand column:  `Phone Number` -> `Handle Calls Using` as `a SWML Script`.
 The URL needs to be inserted into the `When a call comes in` field.
+I used an existing phone number.
+You may need to buy your own if you don't already have one.
 <img width="1630" height="766" alt="image" src="https://github.com/user-attachments/assets/5f4d21dd-f706-4cfc-911f-f186a9b5fd05" />

 Save the changes and call the phone number.
 It is interesting to look at the docker log file.
 You'll see a web hook call per interaction with the service.

 ## Summary

-This is the ideal "Hello World" example script to help me learn this SignalWire AI Agent SDK.
+This is a really good "Hello World" example script to help me learn the SignalWire AI Agent SDK.
 For me, the next step is to study some of the [Agent API Examples](https://github.com/signalwire/signalwire-agents/blob/main/examples/README.md)

-The default setup generated a new Authentication Password, leading to the need to update the SignalWire provisioning after every code change.
-My .env setup makes tinkering much easier to do.

 # Setting up Google API Keys